ydallilar/flaremodel/README.md

 The documentation mostly covers the usage of the code.
 The detailed methodology/physics are covered in our [paper (to be added*)](Oops).
 The examples introduced in the paper are provided as jupyter notebooks in `notebooks/` directory of the tarball and can also serve as a test of the compiled code.

 Please cite the paper when the code is used in academical studies.
+Note that the paper refers to [our first stable release](https://github.com/ydallilar/flaremodel/releases/tag/v1.0.0).